thegreatdb/siacdn/README.md

 ## Customization and configuration changes before we can begin

-1. Copy `kube/siacdn-sia-upload-secret.yaml.template` to `kube/siacdn-sia-upload-secret.yaml` and fill in SIA_WALLET_PASSWORD with the result of `echo -n "YOUR SEED PHRASE HERE" | base64 -w0`
+1. Make a copy of `kube/secrets.yaml.template` and save it as `kube/secrets.yaml`, then fill the values of `SIA_WALLET_PASSWORD_N` with the result of `echo -n "YOUR SEED PHRASE HERE" | base64 -w0` for as many viewers and uploaders as you want.
-2. Copy `kube/siacdn-sia-secret.yaml.template` to `kube/siacdn-sia-secret.yaml` and fill in SIA_WALLET_PASSWORD with the result of `echo -n "YOUR SEED PHRASE HERE" | base64 -w0`
+2. Choose API passwords for each of your nodes (e.g. random UUID) and fill in `SIA_API_PASSWORD_N` with those values.
+Use `echo -n "YOUR API PASSWORD HERE" | base64 -w0` to base64 encode it for the yaml file.
-3. Change `ericflo/siacdn-nginx:latest` to `YOUR_DOCKERHUB_NAME/siacdn-nginx:latest` in bin/*, repeat for `siacdn-portal` and `siacdn-viewnode`.
-4. Do the same change for the Docker image name values in `kube/siacdn-deployment.yaml`.
-5. Create `siacdn-nginx`, `siacdn-portal`, and `siacdn-viewnode` projects on your Docker Hub account.
+3. Edit `SKYNET_HOSTNAME` and `SKYNET_HOSTNAME_ALT` in `kube/config.yaml` to set it to your domain instead of the defaults.
+4. Edit the number of replicas in `kube/uploader.yaml` and `kube/viewer.yaml` to match the number of secrets you filled in for step 2.
-6. Edit the `server_name` field in `nginx/nginx.conf` to match your domain name.
+5. Edit the domains in `kube/ingress.yaml` to point to your domain instead of the defaults.
-7. Change `SIACDN_DOMAIN` in `portal/Dockerfile` to match your domain.
-8. Run `bin/docker-build-nginx`, `bin/docker-build-portal`, and `bin/docker-build-viewnode`, which will build and upload the docker images to your account.
+6. Change the `storageClassName` in both `kube/uploader.yaml` and `kube/viewer.yaml` to match the storage class in your kubernetes cluster.
+It may be that you want to simply delete the `storageClassName` lines, so that your default storage class will provision the volume claims.
-9. Commit and push all these changes to your fork of this repo.
+7. Commit and push all these changes to your fork of this repo.

 ## Installing SiaCDN